Boat Registration and Licenses in IndianaPage Overview

 - 40 ft or longer: $26.

 If you purchased your watercraft from an individual or an out-of-state dealer, you will need to pay a 7% Indiana sales tax.
 The purchase price of the watercraft and motor will be subject to the sales tax.
 Pay the tax at the license agency.

 If you already paid the sales tax to an out-of-state dealer, and the tax was less than 7%, you will need to pay the difference while at the license agency.
 Indiana dealers collect the sales tax at the time of purchase, so you should not have to worry about further assessments.

 Renew in Person

 To renew your boat registration in person, you must bring the registration renewal reminder letter you'll receive in the mail to any license agency and pay the renewal fee.

 Renew by Mail

 To renew by mail, simply follow the instructions given on your renewal reminder letter.
 Remember to include your fee payment.

 Replace Lost Registration

 To receive a duplicate registration, go to a license agency and bring your hull identification number (HIN) along with some form of identification, such as your driver's license or state ID card.

 You must be at least 15 years old to operate a motorboat or personal watercraft on the state's public waterways.
-If, however, you're at least 15 but do not hold a driver's license, you must have an ID pass verifying that you completed a department-approved boater safety course.
+If you do not do not hold a driver's license, you must have an ID pass verifying that you completed a department-approved boater safety course.
 Beyond this, the state of Indiana doesn't issue boaters' licenses.

 To fulfill your boater safety class requirement, you may complete a course online through an approved provider, such as BoaterExam.com.
 Course fees and hours will vary with the provider.